Openmesh-Network/xnode-manager/README.md

 NixOS installation with custom XnodeOS configuration replacing an existing OS installation (e.g Ubuntu 24.04).
 Performs steps based on https://nixos.org/manual/nixos/stable/index.html#sec-installing-from-other-distro.
 This command should be run as root.

 XNODE_OWNER env var should be set when deploying in a open-port environment to prevent malicious actors from claiming your Xnode before you.
+DOMAIN and ACME_EMAIL en vars should be set to communicate with xnode-manager over HTTPS.
+Before accessing any confidential information on your Xnode, you are recommended to enable HTTPS.
+DOMAIN (can be a subdomain) should have an A record point to this Xnode.
+ACME_EMAIL can not be a blacklisted email (e.g. @example.com).

 USER_PASSWD env var can be set to allow password login as user "xnode".
 However it is recommended to manage your machine through this manager app only.